North Carolina Child Support Guidelines

 To modify an existing child support order if the order is less than three years old, proof must be presented to show a substantial change of circumstances.
 For a child support order that is at least three years old, a difference of 15 percent or more between the amount of the existing order and the amount of child support resulting from the guidelines based on the parents’ current incomes and circumstances is considered a substantial change of circumstances warranting modification.

-If you have questions about NC child support, contact the family law attorneys at Haas Tharrington, P.A.
+If you have questions about NC child support, contact the family law attorneys at Haas & Associates, P.A.